 Your users can always download the latest version of your software as binary packages for their operating system.
 They use the package management tools they are familiar with and will get your software just like they get software from their OS supplier.
 They don't have to know about tarballs, make install, package formats or other stuff from the 90's.
 Once they are connected to your repository, you can serve them with maintenance or security updates and even add-ons for your software.
 The OBS makes it a breeze for you, to make it super easy for them to enjoy your software!

 Our reference server for openSUSE, at build.opensuse.org, currently has almost 30.000 users that are building over 140.000 packages for 21 base distributions on 6 architectures.
-Besides the openSUSE project, a large number of other Free and Open Source projects like Tizen, VideoLAN, companies like SUSE, Dell, Cray or Intel, but also universities are running their own instances of the OBS.
+Besides the openSUSE project, a large number of other Free and Open Source projects like Tizen, and VideoLAN, companies such as SUSE, Dell, Cray and Intel, as well as universities are running their own instances of the OBS.